-What is the first thing you do when you get to work (or sometimes as soon as you wake up)? – Check email, right?
-Sometimes we don’t know what our day is going to be like until we read right through each email in the inbox, isn’t it?
+What is the first thing we do when we get to work (or sometimes as soon as we wake up)? – Check email, right?
+Sometimes we don’t know what our day is going to be like until we read right through each email in the inbox.

-In many of our earlier articles, we have highlighted the importance of good communication skill to effectively convey your message to your intended audience – one of the important soft skill for the testers.
+In many of our earlier articles, we have highlighted the importance of good Communication Skills to effectively convey your message to your intended audience – one of the important Soft skills for testers.

 To: Testing Team